Simon Osborn: Walsall

 Osborn signed for Walsall in July 2003, who were then managed by his former boss Colin Lee.
-However Lee left the club in April 2004, and Osborn served as assistant to new manager Paul Merson for a short time.
+However, Lee left the club in April 2004.
+Osborn briefly served as assistant to new manager Paul Merson.
 The "Saddlers" suffered relegation out of the First Division in 2003–04, with Osborn scoring three goals in 46 appearances.
-Ironically they finished behind his former club Gillingham, who avoided the drop, on goal difference.
+Ironically, they finished behind his former club, Gillingham, who avoided the drop on goal difference.
 Osborn then played 41 games as Walsall finished 11th in League One in 2004–05.
 He picked up ten yellow cards and two goals in his 36 appearances in 2005–06, as Walsall finished last and suffered relegation into League Two; this was to prove to be his last season at the Bescot Stadium.

 Later career

 Osborn started the 2006–07 campaign with Hereford United, a club Graham Turner had led to promotion back to the Football League after nine years in the Conference.
-However he played just once for the "Bulls", and moved on to Bromley in September 2006.
-The "Ravens" finished the 2006–07 season as runners-up of the Isthmian League, and beat Billericay Town in the play-off final to win promotion into the Conference South.
+However, he played just once for the "Bulls" and moved on to Bromley in September 2006.
+The "Ravens" finished the 2006–07 season as runners-up of the Isthmian League and beat Billericay Town in the play-off final to win promotion into the Conference South.
 He was appointed player-manager of Bromley in January 2008, assisted by Bobby Bowry, but resigned three months later following a change in ownership, having led them to an eleventh-place finish in 2007–08.
 He both succeeded and was preceded by Mark Goldberg.
 Osborn then moved on to Croydon Athletic of the Isthmian League Division One South.

 He signed for league rivals Cray Wanderers in February 2009, appearing on the bench against Ashford Town and making his debut for the club in March against Walton & Hersham.
-He scored the only goal for Wanderers in their 1–0 victory in the play-off final against Metropolitan Police.
+He scored the only goal for the Wanderers in their 1–0 victory in the play-off final against Metropolitan Police.
 He left the club at the end of the season and retired from playing football, opting to look for a coaching role elsewhere.
-However he then came out of retirement in March 2010 to re-sign for Cray Wanderers.
-For the second successive season Osborn scored in the final game of the season, against Horsham.
-He then was appointed as player-coach at Erith & Belvedere of the Kent League.
+However, he returned from retirement in March 2010 to re-sign for Cray Wanderers.
+Osborn scored in the final game against Horsham for the second successive season.
+He was then appointed as player-coach at Erith & Belvedere of the Kent League.

 Managerial career

-Osborn joined the coaching staff at Margate in January 2013, as assistant to caretaker manager Craig Holloway.
+Osborn joined the coaching staff at Margate in January 2013 as assistant to caretaker manager Craig Holloway.
 He was appointed joint-manager with Craig Holloway in April 2013.
 He became sole manager in November 2013, but was sacked a month later.